Jessie Seal

 Jessie Seal (born January 9, 1991) is an American politician.
 He serves as a Republican member for the 8th district in the Tennessee State Senate since 2024.

 Seal is a native of Hancock County and has lived in Claiborne County for 16 years.

+Following the death of Dolly Parton, Seal introduced a proposal to commemorate the singer-songwriter and her accomplishments with a special day on 25 September (9/25) a reference to her song “9 to 5.”